samiller1109/inventory-app/README.md

-# inventory-app
+# Inventory App

-A containerized Flask + SQLAlchemy inventory management demo
+A demo inventory management system built with Flask, SQLAlchemy, and Docker.